 2. Offer Immediate Praise and Reward

-As soon as your dog comes to a full sitting position, present your reward and give a click if you’re training with a clicker.
+As soon as your dog comes to a full sitting position, present your reward and press the clicker if you’re training with one.

 Be sure to offer plenty of verbal praise and support as well as some physical affection like tummy rubs.

 3. Introduce a Verbal Cue

 The next time you repeat this process, introduce the verbal command “sit” when showing your dog the treat.

 Again, offer lots of praise and reward immediately with a treat and use the clicker.
 Repeat the word “sit” each time so that your dog learns to associate the verbal cue with the desired behavior.